 Web Traffic – It’s a course consisting of 12 videos on email subscriber list building using the Aweber Autoresponder, and using different ways to drive visitors to your website.

-Affiliate – Learn about the concept of affiliate marketing, creating Clickbank affiliate links, conducting keyword research for the promotion of products, and adding an opt-in form to your free website for collecting the email addresses of subscribers.
+Affiliate – Learn about the concept of affiliate marketing, creating Clickbank affiliate links, conducting keyword research for the promotion of products, and adding an opt-in form to your free website for collecting subscribers.

 It’s just a load of very basic information – hardly any meat on the bone.